sin5678/inav_cn_wiki/Lightweight-Telemetry-(LTM).md

 ## Overview

 The LTM protocol starts with "$T", followed by a function byte, the payload and a simple CRC checksum.
 Its weakness is that there is no length parameter (so the receiver needs to know, apriori,the length for each function), and the single byte checksum is not as robust as the multi-byte checksum in for example the ublox GPS protocol.
-However, the high data rate ensures that good rate should be delivered over occasional transmission errors.
+However, the high data rate ensures that good data should be delivered over occasional transmission errors.
+In practice, LTM is an excellent light weight telemetry solution.

 LTM can provide good telemetry down to 2400 (5Hz attitude updates).
 Due to restrictions in iNav 1.2 and earlier, 9600 is the lowest baud rate supported, which gives 10Hz attitude and 5Hz GPS data.